sunlab-osu/covid-faq/README.md

 In this work, we present a large challenging dataset, **COUGH**, for COVID-19 FAQ retrieval.
 Specifically, similar to a standard FAQ dataset, **COUGH** consists of three parts: FAQ Bank, User Query Bank and Annotated Relevance Set.
 FAQ Bank contains ~16K FAQ items scraped from 55 credible websites (e.g., CDC and WHO).
 For evaluation, we introduce User Query Bank and Annotated Relevance Set, where the former contains 1201 human-paraphrased queries while the latter contains ~32 human-annotated FAQ items for each query.

-Statistics and Comparison of **COUGH** with representative counterparts
+Statistics and Comparison of **COUGH** with representative counterparts:

 |  | FAQIR | StackFAQ | LocalGov | Sun and Sedoc | Poliak et al. | **COUGH** (ours)
 | :------: | :------: | :------: | :----: | :------: | :------: | :----: |